Data-driven system analysis of nonlinear systems using polynomial approximation: Data-driven dissipativity verification for nonlinear systems

-Note that the Hoeffding's inequality can not be applied here as the validation samples are not iid. \\ According to this procedure, we conclude on the $\mathcal{L}_2$-gain for a quartic storage function and for TPs at $\omega= ^T$ of order $k=1,2,3$ depicted in Figure~\ref{Fig.L2GainTank}.

-While the second order TP results in the smallest $\mathcal{L}_2$-gain, combining two TPs of order two at $\omega_1= ^T$ and $\omega_2= ^T$ with a common storage function attains an even smaller estimation.
-Figure~\ref{Fig.L2GainTank} also indicates that combining multiple TPs, i.e., $E'(f)$, reduces the effect of the choice of $M_{i,\alpha}$ on the conservatism of the verification.
-Indeed, $\bar{M}_{k+1}$ is significantly larger for combined TPs than for a single TP of the same order while still resulting in a meaningful bound on the $\mathcal{L}_2$-gain. \\ It might be surprising that the envelope for a second order TP yields a lower estimation than a third order TP.
-However, since TPs only guarantee a reduction of the approximation error locally around $\omega$ and the width of the polynomial sector bound \eqref{Envelop1} increases with $||\left(x-\omega\right)^\alpha||_2,|\alpha|=k+1$, we observe a refined performance of the first and third order TP for a larger and smaller operation set, respectively.
-This motivates to take a closer look on other polynomial approximations as Bernstein or Chebyshev polynomials in the future.\\ Figure~\ref{Fig.L2GainTank} also demonstrates that the nonlinear system can be approximated by a set of polynomials, which corresponds to $\beta_M=0$.
-Thus, a precise knowledge on $M_{i,\alpha}$ is not crucial as also a set of polynomials can explain the data but might amount to a more conservative inference.\\ We compare our framework to alternative data-driven methods to estimate the $\mathcal{L}_2$-gain.
-First, we calculate from the smoothed input-state trajectories the lower bound on the $\mathcal{L}_2$-gain
+The obtained upper bounds on the $\mathcal{L}_2$-gain are depicted in Fig.~\ref{Fig.L2GainTank}.\\ While the second order TP results in the smallest upper bound, combining two TPs of order two at $\omega_1= ^T$ and $\omega_2= ^T$ with a common storage function attains an even smaller estimation.
+Fig.~\ref{Fig.L2GainTank} also indicates that the effect of conservative bounds $M_{i,\alpha}$ is reduced by $E'(f)$ compared to $E(f)$.
+Indeed, $\bar{M}_{k+1}$ is significantly larger for combined TPs than for a single TP of the same order while still resulting in a meaningful bound on the $\mathcal{L}_2$-gain. \\ Fig.~\ref{Fig.L2GainTank} also demonstrates that the nonlinear system can be approximated by a set of polynomials, which corresponds to $\beta_M=0$.
+Thus, a precise knowledge on $M_{i,\alpha}$ is not crucial as also a set of polynomials can explain the data but might amount to a more conservative inference.\\ It might be surprising that the envelope for a second order TP yields a lower estimation than a third order TP.
+However, TPs only guarantee a reduction of the approximation error close to $\omega$ for increasing $k$ and the width of the polynomial sector bound \eqref{Envelop1} grows with $||\left(x-\omega\right)^\alpha||_2,|\alpha|=k+1$.
+Therefore, we observe a refined performance of the first and third order TP for a larger and smaller operation set, respectively.\\